THB 100 – Epoxy – Thermal conductivity

 Thermoset plastic materials – Thermal Conductivity

-The thermal conductivity of a cured epoxy sample was measured by THB-100 at room temperature and 50 °C. Therefore, the sample was placed together with the sensor (sandwich-setup) in a furnace.
+The thermal conductivity of a cured epoxy sample was measured by THB-100 (new model THB Basic, Advance, Ultimate) at room temperature and 50 °C. Therefore, the sample was placed together with the sensor (sandwich-setup) in a furnace.
 The thermal conductivity increases from 0.196 W/mK at room temperature to 0.204 W/mK at 50 °C, which is a typical range for hard polymers.